Vaginal lubrication: Vaginal dryness

 Insufficient lubrication or vaginal dryness can cause dyspareunia, which is a type of sexual pain disorder.
 While vaginal dryness is considered an indicator for sexual arousal disorder, vaginal dryness may also result from insufficient excitement and stimulation or from hormonal changes caused by menopause (potentially causing atrophic vaginitis), pregnancy, or breast-feeding.
 Irritation from contraceptive creams and foams can also cause dryness, as can fear and anxiety about sexual intimacy.
-Vaginal dryness can also be a symptom of Sjögren syndrome (SS), a chronic autoimmune disorder in which the body destroys moisture-producing glands.
+Vaginal dryness can also be a symptom of Sjögren's disease (SjD), a chronic autoimmune disorder in which the body destroys moisture-producing glands.

 Certain medications, including some over-the-counter antihistamines, as well as life events such as pregnancy, lactation, menopause, aging or diseases such as diabetes, will inhibit lubrication.
 Medicines with anticholinergic or sympathomimetic effects will dry out the mucosal or "wet" tissues of the vagina.
 Such medicines include many common drugs for allergenic, cardiovascular, psychiatric, and other medical conditions.
 Oral contraceptives may also increase or decrease vaginal lubrication.

 In seemingly rare cases, selective serotonin reuptake inhibitors (SSRIs) have been reported to cause a long-lasting iatrogenic disorder known as post-SSRI sexual dysfunction, the symptoms of which include reduced vaginal lubrication in females.

 Vaginal dryness affects 3-43% of women, and it is more common after menopause.
 Post-menopausal women produce less vaginal lubrication and reduced estrogen levels may be associated with increased vaginal dryness.